Digital Check scanners and teller equipment

 While straightforward and effective, this setup has some limitations in certain operating environments, which we will cover shortly.

-There are advantages to this approach for portability and interoperability, which are especially important in virtual branch environments, as we’ll see below.
+There are advantages to this approach for portability and interoperability, which are especially important in virtual branch environments, as we will see below.

 Perhaps the most critical part of our network API is that it is not designed to be installed on the computer to which the scanner is connected.

-That’s because in many virtual network environments, the local workstation is not intended to run software directly — it effectively acts a pass-through for data from a central server.
-The traditional way of installing a software package on the computer to which the scanner is connected, doesn’t work here.
+That is because in many virtual network environments, the local workstation is not intended to run software directly — it effectively acts a pass-through for data from a central server.
+The traditional way of installing a software package on the computer to which the scanner is connected, does not work here.

 Yes and no. Depending on where the API is being run (embedded or external), there may be some differences.

-For instance, our TellerScan and CheXpress models don’t have a version that comes with these chips built in, so they are all physically the same, but they have to use the SecureLink appliance, an external module.
-But on our SmartSource line, we use embedded APIs, so you will have different models with different components: For example, the SmartSource Pro Elite (without the extra processor) and the SmartSource Expert Elite (which includes the processor).
+For instance, our TellerScan TS240 and CheXpress CX30 models do not have a version that comes with these chips built in, so they are all physically the same, but they have to use the SecureLink appliance, an external module.
+But on our SmartSource line, as well as the CX35-RNDIS and TS250 scanners we use embedded APIs, so you will have different models with different components: For example, the SmartSource Pro Elite (without the extra processor) and the SmartSource Expert Elite (which includes the processor).

-Also worth noting: Network-ready scanners tend to have a built-in Ethernet port, although with an external module, or the emerging use of Ethernet-over-USB (see right), this is not always the case.
+Also worth noting: most network-ready scanners tend to have a built-in Ethernet port, although with an external module, or the emerging use of Ethernet-over-USB (see right), this is not always the case.

-That’s a good question — but there’s a reason for it.
+That is a good question — but there is a reason for it.
 As you can see in the graphic at right, a check scanner running at full speed spits out a lot of data.
-The amount of data is cut down quite a bit when the raw images are compressed, but a lot depends on where that compression happens.
-If it takes place on the server side, all of the raw images cross the network at full size, which is not ideal.
+The amount of data is reduced quite a bit when the raw images are compressed, but a lot depends on where that compression happens.
+If it takes place on the server side, all the raw images cross the network at full size, which is not ideal.
 And if the scanner is capturing images faster than they can be sent out, then the scanner has to slow down to let the network catch up.
 Taking care of those basic image processing tasks onboard the device side gets rid of most of those problems.

 There are additional benefits to the device-side approach from a compatibility standpoint, the last point below.

 The other big benefit of running the API on the device side is that it is self-contained.
-And since it can accept browser-based HTTP commands, it doesn’t matter what operating system the host PC or network is using.
+And since it can accept browser-based HTTP commands, it does not matter what operating system the host PC or network is using.

-Instead, having a universal set of inputs allows the scanner to receive instructions from any device using any operating system, as long as it’s capable of outputting them in the standard protocol (which most are).
+Instead, having a universal set of inputs allows the scanner to receive instructions from any device using any operating system, as long as it is capable of outputting them in the standard protocol (which most are).

-Not only is it much simpler to use and maintain a single API — you don’t have to worry about whether we have an API for your particular operating system.
+Not only is it much simpler to use and maintain a single API — you do not have to worry about whether we have an API for your particular operating system.

-We hope this page has helped explain what the SecureLink API is and why you’d use a network API — as well as how SecureLink, the API, is different from SecureLink, the external hardware device, even though they’re commonly referred to by the same name.
+We hope this page has helped explain what the SecureLink API is and why you would use a network API — as well as how SecureLink, the API, is different from SecureLink, the external hardware device, even though they’re commonly referred to by the same name.

 If you’re interested in using network-enabled check scanners, or if you have any questions about how SecureLink fits into your virtual branch project, please contact us to find out more!